ucsb-cs48/ucsb-cs48.github.io/_jstopics/node_macos.md

   * NOTE however that there is a missing step in those instructions.
 After removing the old version of the XCode command line tools, to start the process of reinstalling the XCode command line tools, type `git` at the command prompt.

+If that doesn't work, here's another option:

+>    This worked for me.
+>
+>    Install full Xcode
+>    Open Xcode and the CLT will install
+>    Then run sudo xcode-select -s /Applications/Xcode.app/Contents/Developer
+>
+>    This uses the full Xcode CLT and node-gyp works.

 # Install npm packages globally without sudo on macOS

 These instructions work for Linux too.